 Compared to other traditional mediums, the digital platform is a relatively new concept for promoting a business.
 Today, having an online presence, through a website and social media is of growing importance to businesses, both small and big.
-But in the race to be the first, companies often make some major blunders, 5 of which to avoid are:
+Having a strong online presence lets you expand your reach and get more leads for conversion.
+But in the race to be the first, companies often make some major blunders, 5 of which to avoid are discussed below:

 Small businesses often choose to hire freelancers for their online needs, basically to get a website.
-This may seem like a relatively cheap option at first, rather than choosing a web agency, but the consequences to doing this may cause a lot of hassle in the future.
+This may seem like a relatively cheap option at first, rather than choosing a professional web design agency, but the consequences of doing this may cause a lot of hassle in the future.

-A web agency is a team of experienced developers, designers, SEO experts and at times, even content writers.
+A web design agency, like SoftNEP, is a team of experienced web designers and developers, project managers, graphic designers, SEO experts, and at times, even content writers.
 As such, freelancers have limited expertise.
-Speaking from experience, a strong developer is rarely a strong designer and vice-versa.
+Speaking from experience, a strong developer is rarely a strong designer, and vice-versa.

-Freelancers are also found to be less accountable after delivery of project, and tend to provide poor support when required.
-Let’s say if the chosen freelancer is on holiday and god forbid, your website has been hacked, then who is to look into that?
+Freelancers are also found to be less accountable after the delivery of the project and tend to provide poor support when required.
+Let’s say the chosen freelancer is on holiday and god forbid, your website has been hacked, then who is to look into that?

 A website should have visual appeal and at the same time have proper functionality.
 User experience, or UX to us, should be of the utmost priority while designing and developing a website.
 A website that makes the user rip their hair off is no good.

 A website like any other form of marketing has to be precise in its content.
 There should not be the case of tl;dr (too long; didn’t read), and it should be proper content that you choose to display on your website.
 A website should be easily navigable, and pages should be properly interlinked.